Scholar nominated to follow Kuroda as Bank of Japan chief - KESQ

 AP Business Writer

 TOKYO (AP) — Kazuo Ueda, an economist and former member of the Bank of Japan’s policy board, has been nominated to be the next central bank governor.
-The nomination comes as the world’s third largest economy grapples with inflation and other fiscal challenges.
-Bank of Japan chiefs in recent decades have hailed from the Finance Ministry or the bank itself.
-Ueda’s unusual scholar background has drawn scrutiny.
-Haruhiko Kuroda is stepping down April 8, after serving two five-year terms as BOJ chief, mostly years of deflation, in which prices continually spiral downward.
-Ueda’s appointment still needs approval from both houses of Parliament.
+The government handed that nomination to parliament on Tuesday.
+It comes as the world’s third largest economy grapples with inflation and other fiscal challenges.
+Japan’s economy returned to growth in the last quarter, but the 0.6% annual pace of expansion was less robust than expected.
+The current BOJ governor, Haruhiko Kuroda, is stepping down April 8 after serving two five-year terms at a time when vanquishing deflation was the biggest priority.
+Ueda’s appointment must be approved by both houses of Parliament.